LinkNLearn/homedataflask/README.md

 Doing this shows that you are able to connect to Heroku and that you are able to see the app that you are trying to build to.

 ##### Pushing Source Code to Heroku Git

+Heroku links your projects based on the heroku git remote.
+To add your Heroku remote as a remote in your current repository, use the following command:

+$ git remote add heroku git@heroku.com:homedataflask.git
+$ heroku git:remote -a homedataflask

+You should get the result:

+set git remote heroku to https://git.heroku.com/homedataflask.git

+Error: You do not have access to the app project.